kilipan/nasin-toki/README.md

 Another strategy is to move the descriptive sentence to the beginning and append the main sentence.

 Examples:
-`jan li mama e kasi. jan ni li pona tawa mi` - People who care for plants are good to me."
+`jan li mama e kasi. jan ni li pona tawa mi` - "People who care for plants are good to me."
-`jan li mama e kasi. ona li pona tawa mi` - People who care for plants are good to me."
+or `jan li mama e kasi. ona li pona tawa mi` - "People who care for plants are good to me."
 `waso li tawa lon ma kasi. soweli li lukin e waso ni` - "The animal watches birds that fly through the forest."
-`waso li tawa lon ma kasi. soweli li lukin e ona` - "The animal watches birds that fly through the forest."
+or `waso li tawa lon ma kasi. soweli li lukin e ona` - "The animal watches birds that fly through the forest."

 ## ordinals
-In toki pona, numbers higher than a few are intentionally *very* hard to express.
 For ordinal numbers, just attach the pseudo-particle `nanpa` and then a number.
-Using `nanpa` as an ordinal marker, it has a built-in `pi`, so you don't need to add that.
+Using `nanpa` as an ordinal marker comes with a built-in `pi`, so you mustn't add that.

 Examples:
 `sina jan nanpa wan lon tomo ni` - "You are the first person in this building."
-`ilo nanpa wan li pona. ilo nanpa tu li pona ala` - "The first tool is good.
-The second tool isn't."
+`ilo nanpa wan li pona. ilo nanpa tu tu li pona ala` - "The first tool is good.
+The fourth tool isn't."

 ## comparisons
 For comparatives, there are multiple possible constructions.